 1. Easy Kid-Friendly Macrame Plant Hanger

-Well, obviously, based on its name, this is just the perfect design to enlighten your kids about the art of knotting in patterns.
+Well, this is the perfect design to teach your kids about the art of knotting in patterns.
 Make it more fun and interesting for them by using colorful ropes.
 Get the step-by-step directions with pictures here!

 2. Macrame Plant Hanger How-tos

-You can experiment with complex knot combinations or simply tie a couple of common knots—whatever you like in these Macrame Plant Hanger How-tos.
-These projects are just what the newbies and the advanced fiber artists alike need.
+You can experiment with complex knot combinations or simply tie a couple of common knots—whatever you like goes for these Macrame Plant Hanger How-tos.
+These projects are right for newbies and advanced fiber artists alike.
 Here is an outline of the step-by-step DIY macrame plant hanger tutorials.

 3. 30-Minuter Macrame Planter Kits

-Create the beautiful clustered design of this DIY macrame plant hanger design using the half square knot!
-This one will only take 30 minutes or less to pull off—can you believe it?
+Create the beautiful clustered design of this DIY macrame plant hanger design using a half square knot!
+This will take less than 30 minutes to pull off—can you believe it?
 Follow the detailed DIY instructions here.